jolocom/jolocom-lib/docs/interactionFlows.rst

     }]
   })

-The endpoint denoted by the ``callbackURL`` key will be pinged by the client device with a response to the offer.
+The endpoint denoted by the ``callbackURL`` key will be used by the client device to send response to the offer.

 The CredentialOffer objects may also contain additional information in the form of ``requestedInput``, ``renderInfo`` and ``metadata`` (which currently supports only a boolean ``asynchronous`` key).